Alessandro-Petitti/NASA_Space_app_challenge/README.md

 1. Clone this repository to your local machine.

-2. Navigate to the `webapp` directory.
+2. Open the `ThreeJs...` directory.

 3. Open the `index.html` file in your web browser.